ssrahoo/ssrahoo/README.md

       <a href="https://github.com/ssrahoo/marketplace-api">
         <strong>marketplace-api</strong>
       </a><br>
-      The backend engine of a RESTful e-commerce application with data persistence and the complete set of endpoints for managing users, products, transactions and reviews.
+      The backend engine of a Spring Boot e-commerce application with data persistence and the complete set of endpoints for managing users, products, transactions and reviews.
     </td>
     <td width="33%">
       <a href="https://github.com/ssrahoo/marketplace-api">